9 Signs You’re in the Wrong Career—and How to Find Work You Love

 People keep saying you’d be great at something else

 This kind of feedback can be a genuine compliment or a hint that you’re not thriving in your present role.
 “Often those closest to us see our gifts better than we do,” Pellet says.
 “Learn to listen and welcome feedback from nontoxic, positive people.”
-Watch out for these silent signs that your horrible job is impacting your health.
+Career cushioning and learning new skills for alternative roles can be a positive thing.

 Your body is protesting